 There’s only one side I’m on in any dispute.
-Even when all sides agree, I’m still on only one side and that’s the side of the Five Principles To A Better Life: no prejudice, discrimination, enslavement, torture and slaughter.
+Even when all sides agree, I am still on only one side and that’s the side of the Five Principles To A Better Life: no prejudice beyond prejudice, discrimination, enslavement, torture and slaughter.
+One leads to the other if left unchecked.
 For example, if all sides agree to slaughter, then I’m not on any of those sides.

 Next, I’m going to talk about the prejudice factor in medical mistakes and how computerizing medical records won’t fix that problem.